-The Strategic Proposal stage involves identifying potential options that will meet the need to reinforce the network that has been identified by ESO and provide physical connection points for customers in and around the local area.
-Thereafter, at the Options Identification and Selection stage, we look at potential corridors where the proposed new infrastructure might be most appropriately located.
+The Strategic Proposal stage involves identifying The sections that follow give an overview of the need potential options that will meet the need to reinforce for network reinforcement in the region; the work we the network that has been identified by ESO and have undertaken to identify a strategic option; our provide physical connection points for customers in emerging preferred corridor; information about this and around the local area.
+Thereafter, at the Options first stage of consultation; how you can give us your Identification and Selection stage, we look at potential feedback; and next steps. corridors where the proposed new infrastructure might be most appropriately located.
 This is the stage that we are currently at.